 This is a jar of strawberry jam I canned last summer.
 I was tempted to use the strawberry-lemon marmalade I just canned, but I was trying to be true to Mrs. Randolph–despite how ornery she was with her directions–so I went with the regular strawberry jam.

-Fold in the egg whites.
+Fold in the beaten egg whites.
 This was the point where I got worried about whether this would actually fit in two 9-inch cake pans.
 This made a huge batter.

 I used to have three cake pans but I lost one.
 How can you lose a cake pan?
 I’m still missing my other mixer.
 And most recently, I lost a set of measuring spoons.